 Their selection of rugs is made of natural materials like organic cotton, hemp, and wool.
 And they make a particularly good option if you’re looking for organic wool rugs or organic cotton rugs.

 Founded by Treana Peake, Obakki works with artisans and craftspeople from around the world to bring us some of the best ethical home products.
-Featured as one of our favourite alternatives to Amazon, with great options for non-toxic perfume as well, you can add them to your list for non-toxic wool rugs too.
+Featured as one of our favorite alternatives to Amazon, with great options for non-toxic perfume as well, you can add them to your list for non-toxic wool rugs too.

 Their handwoven options sourced from Mexico to South Africa feature materials like sustainably farmed mohair (from the Angora goat), wool, and all-natural pigments.